For More Information on Health Insurance, Visit Our Health Insurance Guide

 Small Business Health Options Program (SHOP)

-In order to receive tax credit in 2014, business owners must purchase group insurance through the Marketplace; open enrollment begins in the fall of 2013.
+In order to receive tax credit now, business owners must purchase group insurance through the Marketplace; open enrollment begins in the fall of 2013.
 The Small Business Health Options Program (SHOP) is designed to assist employers in choosing a policy that best fits the needs of the business and its workers.

 Aside from the substantial tax credit, participating in SHOPs offers other benefits that small business owners may find attractive.
 The administrative hassle that accompanies traditional insurance programs is often enough to discourage small business owners from offering this benefit.
 The additional costs to a smaller organization can amount to as much as an 18% increase over what larger companies spend administering health insurance.
 Through the SHOP, insurance paperwork promises to be reduced and simplified.